btcpayserver/blog/blog/_posts/btcpay-server-1-11-0.md

 We owe a huge thanks to Kx from Paralelni, who oversees the POS, for being incredibly supportive and providing invaluable feedback.
 In fact, Kx's feedback was so significant that we could have easily named this release the “'Kx’s release”!

-Firstly, the POS** cart view received a redesign**.
+Firstly, the POS **cart view received a redesign**.
 It’s now cleaner, faster and follows our design guidelines.

 ![BTCPay Server Revamped POS](/images/1-11/image3.png)

-With this update, we’re introducing **product categories,** which allow you to group items from the POS for easier access.
+With this update, we’re introducing **product categories**, which allow you to group items from the POS for easier access.
 You can add categories when creating a new item, or simply assign to a category you’ve earlier added.
-We’ve also added **labels **to indicate when an item is running out of stock, sold out or when it’s a freebie.
+We’ve also added **labels** to indicate when an item is running out of stock, sold out or when it’s a freebie.

 Invoices view now includes **payment method icons**, to help easier distinguish and troubleshoot a problem with an invoice when working with a point of sale.
 The ability to upload your **files directly from the POS editor** has also been shipped with this release.